SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles the proportional movement of the clone on the world's XZ Axis.
+Toggles the proportional movement of the clone on the world's XZ plane.

 </details>